 A member of the Municipal Practice Group, Sarah Gabis has over a decade of legal experience helping municipalities.
-Throughout her career, she has committed herself to helping public entities address the wide array of issues they regularly face, including zoning and land use enforcement, Freedom of Information Act (FOIA) questions, Open Meeting Act (OMA) matters, intergovernmental agreements and sewer and water contractual issues and related litigation.
+Throughout her career, she has committed herself to helping public entities address the wide array of issues they regularly face, including zoning and land use enforcement, mobile home park development and regulation, Freedom of Information Act (FOIA) questions, Open Meeting Act (OMA) matters, intergovernmental agreements, annexation and Act 425, development agreements, matters involving downtown development authorities, police departments, sewer authorities, public-private partnerships and sewer and water contractual issues and related litigation.
 A former state prosecutor, Sarah has vast experience in criminal law and procedure and has assisted several municipalities with municipal prosecution matters in the District Courts as well as appellate matters in the Circuit and Appellate Courts.
 During her time in Illinois, Sarah also assisted the City of Chicago as a member of the Law Department in zoning enforcement matters.

 At Foster Swift, she assists public entities with a wide range of legal disputes including civil and criminal.

 Sarah earned her juris doctorate cum laude at Loyola University Chicago School of Law, earning a national championship as a Corboy Mock Trial fellow, and accolades as an American Bar Association Moot Court competitor.
 Before attending law school, she completed her undergraduate and master’s degrees at Michigan State University in the areas of psychology and administrative social work.